You are here

 through the Colorado English Language (CELP) Standards

-To inquire about hosting a virtual session, please have your principal or district coordinator contact the presenter and include the name of the requested workshop.
+For more information or to inquire about hosting a virtual session, school or district leadership may contact the presenter.
+Please include the name of the requested workshop.

 Implementing District Systems to Support Quality ELD Programs